This post was originally published on February 16, 2018 and has been updated for relevancy.

 - BONUS: When you do move, there are certain items that you’ll want to have with you right away.
 Pack a box with these first-day essentials, such as toiletries, medication, and maybe a few favorite decorations to make the place feel like home.
 By preparing this ahead of time, you’ll save yourself the headache of trying to dig through boxes for the items you really need.

 Finding Your New Home

-Downsizing and moving into an assisted living community can be stressful, but with proper planning, it doesn’t have to be overwhelming.
-At Briarwood retirement, we want seniors to feel welcomed in their new homes and prepare them with the information they need.
+Downsizing and moving into an assisted living community can be a stressful project.
+However, with proper planning, it doesn’t have to be so overwhelming.
+At the Briarwood Community, we want seniors to feel welcomed into their new homes and prepare them with the information they need.
 Downsizing is just one part of the process—do you need help finding the right retirement community for you and your lifestyle?
 Get started by downloading our free eBook, Preparing for and Finding a Retirement Community.